 Harms were categorized in relation to busulfan conditioning (pre-treatment phase), infusion of arsa-cel (treatment phase), acute phase immediately following infusion, and three months post gene therapy.
 In the pre-treatment phase, almost one-third of patients experienced a severe adverse event (grade 3 or higher), and an additional 13% of patients had a device-related infection.
 (Supplement Table D3.14).
 In the treatment phase, 26% of patients experienced a severe adverse event, with metabolic acidosis the most common reported adverse event.
 No severe adverse events, grade 3 or higher, were reported in the acute phase of the treatment.
-Almost all participants (95%, n=37) experienced a grade 3 adverse event.
+Almost all participants (95%, n=37) experienced a grade 3 adverse event during the three months after treatment, however the majority of these were related to conditioning regimen.
+In particular, three patients (8%) had a grade 4 adverse event.
 The most frequent grade 3 adverse events were febrile neutropenia (82%), stomatitis (74%), and neutropenia (21%).
 Veno-occlusive disease was noted in 5% of patients.17 See Supplement Table D3.14 for more detail.

 One death was reported in the arsa-cel treated pre-symptomatic EJ-MLD group within the 35 patients analyzed by the manufacturer.
-The patient died of ischemic cerebral infarction 415 days after treatment while the other two early symptomatic patients died of rapid disease progression at eight and 15 months after treatment.
+The patient died of ischemic cerebral infarction 415 days after treatment while the other two early symptomatic EJ-MLD patients died at eight and 15 months after treatment and they experienced rapid disease progression.
 In contrast, 18 (69%) LI MLD and 3 (10%) EJ MLD patients from the natural history cohort died at a median of five and six years, respectively, following age of disease onset.17